 Current Account in India averaged -2168.10 USD Million from 1949 until 2022, reaching an all time high of 19083.03 USD Million in the second quarter of 2020 and a record low of -31857.18 USD Million in the fourth quarter of 2012.
 This page provides - India Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 India Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Current Account in India is expected to be -13000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in India to stand at -13500.00 in 12 months time.
-In the long-term, the India Current Account is projected to trend around -14600.00 USD Million in 2020, according to our econometric models.
+Current Account in India is expected to be -17500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Current Account is projected to trend around 1200.00 USD Million in 2023, according to our econometric models.